Semester 1 Credit Value: | 10 |

 The format of resits will be determined by the Board of Examiners

 Assessment 1: 2000 words analytical business report.
-Using red-/blue ocean analytical concepts, students are asked to produce a solid piece of market research on a company/brand/organisation/service of their choice and critically analyse their marketing strategy in comparison to a different, relevant case study.
+Students are asked to produce a solid piece of market research on a company/brand/organisation/service of their choice and critically analyse their marketing strategy.

 Assessment 2: 2000 words strategic marketing plan.
 Based on generated insights in semester 1 and using implementation frameworks, students are asked to produce a goal oriented, strategic marketing plan for their chosen company.